sneas/blog/content/inheritance-problem.md

 [GoF](http://wiki.c2.com/?GangOfFour) stated this over two decades ago.
 Some warmly accepted languages (Go, Rust) refused of inheritance at all.
-But it seems many developers haven't gotten it and still do inheritance to share code between classes.
+But it seems many developers haven't gotten the problem and still do inheritance to share code between classes.
-The code looks professional and elaborated at the first glance.
+The code looks advanced at the first glance.
 But evolves into a chimera in no time.

-We try to design our code to be future proof.
-Flexible.
+The intention of code's design is to be future proof and flexible.
 Ready for unpredictable changes.
-We want to blame business with it's capricious requirements standing on the way of the perfect system based on our perfectly-crafted `BaseSolver` class.
+And inheritance in combination with changing business requirements stand on the way of the perfect system based on our perfectly-crafted `BaseSolver` class.

-And again and again our `AbstractWorker` turns into something we would like to burn... and build a new, better `BaseAbstractWorker`.

-Here is the diagram showing the way it normally starts
+Here is the diagram showing the beginning of disaster:

 <figure class="figure">
     <img class="figure-img" src="/images/inheritance/base-class.png" alt="The class diagram showing keeping common methods in Base class" width="600" />